 • SIMPLE CURVE of maximum bending moments

 25. The group has decided to use in general the following simple curve for the definition of maximum stillwater Hogging and Sagging moment curve if no additional calculations are requested by the owner.
 It has been decided that Shear forces for inland waterway tank vessels in general are at such a low level that they can be disregarded for the loading computer software.
+The simple curve can be used when the stability booklet is used.
+Classification societies consider using the proposed simple curve in general, but each classification society has the right to adapt this curve when she indicates insufficient longitudinal strength for a vessel at the transitional areas between cargo part and fore and / or aft ship parts.

 • OPTIMIZED CURVE of maximum bending moments